taksqth/taksqth.github.io/_posts/yyyy-mm-dd-stacktables.md

 some users share this URL with their friends or family members and suddenly that id doesn't belong only to the click made by that user.
-When we JOIN this data the end result is that the cost row associated with that click gets matched with the purchase made by every user that used that same shared url.[^clickid]
+When we JOIN this data the end result is that the cost row associated with that click gets matched with the purchase made by every user that used that same shared url.[^1]

 The outcome would be at best a wrong metric that someone notices, which in turn may lead to that team losing trust in the data, and at worst one that no one